 Off the stroller, the bassinet can serve as baby's first bed, positioned next to your bedside—or wherever you're headed, whether it's a visit to Grandma's house or a an extended trip out-of-town.
 The UPPAbaby bassinet is approved safe for overnight sleeping and can be paired with a bassinet stand, which later converts to a laundry hamper.

 The only Mockingbird accessory not sold for the VISTA V2 is a hand muff to warm your hands on winter walks.
-UPPAbaby offers a few options you won't find for the Mockingbird, like a ride-along board for a third child, a travel bag (which comes with UPPAbaby insurance in case of airline mishaps) and a changing backpack that attaches to the handlebar.
+UPPAbaby offers a few options you won't find for the Mockingbird, like a travel bag (which comes with UPPAbaby insurance in case of airline mishaps) and a changing backpack that attaches to the handlebar.

 The Mockingbird comes with a sun shade that can attach to the canopy.
 Mockingbird also offers these accessories sold separately: